ysbecca/ysbecca.github.io/z_about.md

 permalink: /about/
 ---

 **I am a post-graduate student in computer science at the [University of Leeds](https://engineering.leeds.ac.uk/computing).** My research interests are machine learning, computer vision and bio-inspired computing applied to the medical field.
-Some side interests are back-end web development (I can't design anything!) and algorithms.
+Some side interests are back-end web development (not design!) and algorithms.

 **I also enjoy cooking.** On multiple occasions I've wavered between trying a cooking blog or a programming blog.
 This blog is what happened.

 **I don't like writing.** This blog is to help me practice.
-I also have a masters dissertation, papers, and future PhD thesis to help me practice, but writing blog posts is a much more relaxing way.
+I also have a masters dissertation, papers, and future PhD thesis to help me practice, but writing blog posts is a much more relaxing practice method.

 ![Me]({{site.baseurl}}/assets/static-images/me-small.png "Me")